 Why a break?

 Since working for myself, I have started to spend more time at home, working tirelessly to promote my business and I was in need of a change of scenery.
-My husband too was in need of a break from his job after a few intense months.

 My main aim for our mini break was to leave feeling more relaxed.
 My blogging aim was to show that you don’t have to travel far and wide to find the perfect wellbeing break, especially as often the journey to and from a destination is the most stressful part.